Our PGDip in Music Education is a practical course for musicians interested in developing their instrumental and vocal teaching skills.

 Our highly committed and passionate teaching team will help you to pursue individual interests and support your professional and personal development.
 The collaborative and energetic atmosphere combined with our varied module content means our students are highly motivated and enthusiastic.
 You'll find it a great environment for your studies.

 This unique, intellectually stimulating and fascinating course is perfect for any musician wishing to hone their teaching skills.
 Understanding effective pedagogy has made my teaching more rewarding and I relish the opportunity to facilitate someone's learning of music.
-It has helped me secure teaching jobs in two schools, a music centre and build up a plethora of private pupils.Katie, 2017 graduate
+It has helped me secure teaching jobs in two schools, a music centre and build up a plethora of private pupils.Katie, MA Music Education

 The skills and experience you'll gain on this course are directly applicable to your career.
 Our students report that the course has helped them to boost their employability and gain confidence as a teacher.